-1.5°C Scenario 4°C Scenario industry are working together toward carbon neutrality.
+1.5°C Scenario 4°C Scenario Scenario Overview In the scenario consistent with the Paris Agreement, government and industry are working together toward carbon neutrality.
 The cement industry is focusing on developing innovative technologies.
-CO 2 capture, utilization and storage technologies are being developed consistent with the industry's transition to carbon neutrality.
-In addition, the physical effects of climate change are being addressed to a certain In a scenario of ineffective response to climate change there is a mismatch between our efforts towards carbon neutrality and the regulations applicable to the cement industry, which would put us at a competitive disadvantage.
+CO_2 capture, utilization and storage technologies are being developed consistent with the industry's transition to carbon neutrality.
+In addition, the physical effects of climate change are being addressed to a certain extent through national resilience policies and other measures.
+In a scenario of ineffective response to climate change there is a mismatch between our efforts towards carbon neutrality and the regulations applicable to the cement industry, which would put us at a competitive disadvantage.
 Profits from the development of the innovative technologies that we promote are limited.
 In addition, the physical effects of climate change are becoming more severe, such as frequent extreme climatic events.
 1. Policy and Regulatory Reliable and stable carbon pricing consistent with our Carbon Neutral Strategy 2050 is introduced.
 This facilitates long-term investment decisions toward carbon neutrality.
 Limited and unstable carbon pricing delays the development and implementation of our innovative technologies.
-2. Market construction materials increases.
-The availability of coal ash decreases as the operation of thermal power plants decreases, but we are us There are limited regulatory incentives for the use of low-carbon products, which limits the increased use of our low-CO 2 cement.
+2. Market Initiatives towards carbon neutrality in the construction value chain progress and the demand for low-carbon and recycling-based construction materials increases.
+The availability of coal ash decreases as the operation of thermal power plants decreases, but we are mitigating this risk by progressing the diversification of alternative raw materials, such as the use of construction soil.
+There are limited regulatory incentives for the use of low-carbon products, which limits the increased use of our low-CO2 cement.
 The use of by-products such as coal ash helps promote the increased use of blended cement to some extent.
 3. Technologies The practical application of our innovative technologies toward carbon neutrality, such as low-CO 2 cement and C2SP kilns, is progressing.
 In addition, the improvement of technologies related to alternative energy and alternative raw materials contributes to improving our profitability.
 While the gradual introduction of C2SP kilns is necessary to reduce direct emissions at our plants, considerable additional effort is required due to delays in the development of hydrogen infrastructure for the utilization of the captured CO 2 .
-In the short term, the cement industry faces a reputational risk as an industry with high CO 2 emission intensity.
+4. Reputation In the short term, the cement industry faces a reputational risk as an industry with high CO 2 emission intensity.
 However, our credibility and reputation will improve as our Carbon Neutral Strategy 2050 is steadily implemented and our efforts are recognized as contributing to climate change mitigation.
 Delays in the development of innovative technologies and the incentives and infrastructure that are necessary for their full-scale deployment poses additional challenges to the delivering of carbon neutrality and gradually increases reputational risk.
 5. Physical events Mitigation measures become necessary for production sites and supply chains affected by extreme rainfall and flooding.
 On the other hand, a certain level of demand for construction materials for restoration and reinforcement work can be expected.
 While demand for construction materials for restoration and reinforcement work due to heavy rain and flood damage can be expected, extreme weather events pose a significant threat as they significantly increase in frequency and intensity, increasing the risk of significant financial impact on production sites and supply chains.